alf-faren/Lambdata-faren/README.md

 # Lambdata-faren

 A first attempt at creating a password generator.

-This is currently able to creating a password with lower case, upper case, and numbers.
-Special characters are only to be included with 2 of the options previously mentioned.
-Currently attempting to fix this problem.
+You are able to choose the length of the password.

+It is mandatory to have letters in it.

+Options to include in the password : upper case letters, numbers, and/or special characters.